Forum for Inclusive Culture

 The Forum for Inclusive Culture ("I-Forum") is dedicated to ensuring that our University is welcoming to all members of our diverse community and that all members feel understood.
 This requires building a community characterized by cooperation, listening, and care, rather than hierarchy, inflexibility, and isolation.
 Our goal is to work together to develop and implement a cultural framework that will ensure we are caring for the physical, psychological, social, and moral wellness of all members of our microcommunities and the Drexel community at large, and that we are modeling norms that are compatible with the evolving ethics of work and social life.

 From Samantha Bee to Roseanne Barr, #MeToo, and twitter feuds, we seem to be bombarded with public apologies (and non-apologies).
 This plays out in our own communities: Who apologizes and who doesn’t?
 What do we owe to someone who says they’re sorry?
 When do people need to fix what they broke with words instead with deeds?
-The next meeting of the Forum for Inclusive Culture ("I-Forum") will take place on Wednesday, February 21, at 1:00 p.m. in the James E. Marks Intercultural Center (3225 Arch Street).
-This meeting is being co-sponsored by the Lindy Center and OED, and will circle around the topic of "community."
-We often refer to Drexel constituencies as students, faculty, professional staff, and community, but what role does community really play in life at Drexel?
+The next meeting of the Forum for Inclusive Culture (iForum) will take place on Wednesday, April 25, at 1:00 p.m. in the James E. Marks Intercultural Center (3225 Arch Street).
+This meeting is being co-sponsored by the Lindy Center and the Office of Equality and Diversity, and will focus on having tough conversations.
 Please feel free to bring your lunch; we will provide some sweet treats.
 Email email@example.com to RSVP, provide feedback on the discussion topic, and/or suggest additional agenda items.